kata-ai/kata-platform-docs/docs/tutorial/create-igdm-bot-handover-from-chatbot-to-agent.md

 3. Fill in the intent as follows.
 The choice of "Intent type" is text, which means it will catch incoming messages with text only.
 We also set up the intent into “As Initial”, which means the intent will be executed for the first time.
 On classifier, use “greetings” NLUs that we’ve created in the previous step to connect the intent with creating keywords for greetings.

 ![image alt text](./images/ig-handover/image_2.png)

+> Create intent and create mapping with greetings keyword

 ## Objective: Connect "init" and “greetingsState” states by creating a transition